rvking47/cron-job-mern/README.md

 # 📦 Cron Job Backup System (MERN)

-This project is a simple **Node.js-based automated backup system** using `node-cron`.
-It periodically copies data from a source folder and stores it in a backup directory with a timestamp.
+This project is a simple **Node.js-based automated backup system** built using `node-cron`.
+It periodically copies data from a source folder and stores it in a backup directory with a unique timestamp, ensuring safe and organized backups.

 ---